Innovate like Amazon: The 7-step innovation framework

 You Need Blind Faith, But No False Hope

 Amazon knows that new ideas and innovations are often rejected because they haven’t been done before.
-Still, Amazon makes sure and validates ideas with feedback from customer loops and teams that challenge each other.
+Still, Amazon ensures and validates ideas with feedback from customer loops and teams that challenge each other.

 They improve the odds of success with a product development process working backward from the customer's view.
 Teams always write a launch Press Release before building.